colorfield/react_app/README.md

 2. Install dependencies with `yarn install`
 3. Edit App.js and your components
 3. Run `yarn start` to start the development server
-4. Run `php build.php` to prepare the dist js and css.
+4. Run `php build.php` to prepare the dist js and css that are referenced by _react_app.libraries.yml_.

 ### Drupal